amqp-node/amqplib/README.md

     URL=amqp://dev.rabbitmq.com npm test

-(NB You may experience test failures due to timeouts if using the dev.rabbitmq.com instance)
+**NB** You may experience test failures due to timeouts if using the dev.rabbitmq.com instance.

 You can run it under different versions of Node.JS using [nave][]:

     nave use 0.8 npm test

+or run the tests on all supported versions of Node.JS in one go:

+    make test-all-nodejs

+(which also needs `nave` installed, of course).

 Lastly, setting the environment variable `LOG_ERRORS` will cause the tests to output error messages encountered, to the console; this is